Krishnamohan-Yerrabilli/Articles/cl2x4aazs06sgu5nv1o5e5xyz.md

 #### Play with K8s

-If you want to start playing with k8's, or you want to test something in an Kubernetes environment, to this you don't pay to any cloud provider, play with K8 is a playground which allows users to run K8s clusters in a matter of seconds, for any review purposes also you can use it, to get started you just need a docker or a GitHub account, for more information you can refer to this [link](https://labs.play-with-k8s.com/).
+If you want to start playing with k8's, or you want to test something in a Kubernetes environment, to this you don't pay any cloud provider, play with K8 is a playground which allows users to run K8s clusters in a matter of seconds, for any review purposes also you can use it, to get started you just need a docker or a GitHub account, for more information you can refer to this [link](https://labs.play-with-k8s.com/).